How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 Using Video to Demonstrate Authority and Personality

-When you use your voice and personality to deliver insights consistently, people begin to feel they know you personally.
-That familiarity translates directly into brand trust and stronger customer relationships.
+Use your voice and personality consistently and people start to feel they know you.
+That familiarity is what turns into brand trust and stronger relationships with customers.

 Amplify Your Reach Through Event Collaborations